magma/magma/docs/readmes/contributing/contribute_vscode.md

 If you see errors about clangd, try the following:

-  1. For errors about `clangd` not being found, try running **clangd: Download language server** from the command palette
+  1. For errors about `clangd` not being found, try running **clangd: Download language server** from the command palette.
+Reload the window after clangd is installed.
   2. For errors about the extension commands not being found, try running **clangd: Manually activate extension** to start the extension

 ### Python code completion and navigation